Online Colleges in Wisconsin

 Online learning opportunities are also available at the state’s private institutions.

-Students at Marquette University have access to several online graduate degree programs, including Business Administration, Corporate Communication, Supply Chain Management, Christian Doctrine, and Health Care Data Analytics.
-The school is currently developing its online undergraduate programs, which will be available in Fall 2019.
+Students at Marquette University have access to an online certificate and undergraduate program, plus several online graduate degree programs, including Business Administration, Corporate Communication, Supply Chain Management, Christian Doctrine, and Healthcare Data Analytics.

 Scholarships and Financial Aid in Wisconsin